bit-cmdr/leftofnull.com/_posts/2017-12-10-es6-command-line-parsing.md

 ```

 `opts` will now have the value of `{ base: '2', exponent: '3' }` no matter which way you ran the command line.
 It's also a lot easier to read in the code instead of trying to figure out which variable is in what index.

+I also have a [Gist](https://gist.github.com/bit-cmdr/48b7d82ad93fe9e3043d61e842c0ebe3) available for easy commenting and copying.